Orlando Goes Green with Plastic Ban and More

 The plastic ban came in response to trash and litter that can be found in and around Orlando.
 The state of Florida has struggled with plastic trash for many years.
 Trash has a way of ending up in the water.
 Since Florida has an expansive coastline and even numerous lakes, this makes the litter problem even more noticeable.

 Many grassroots movements want to address the plastic problem and a ban typically seems like the best way to stop the spread of litter.
 However, making these laws a reality can be challenging in Florida.
 The state has at different times passed laws making it very challenging or even impossible for cities and counties to pass plastic bans.

 Going Green in the Sunshine State

 Despite inhospitable state laws, several Florida cities have taken action to ban single-use plastic bags.
 Orlando’s law is unique in that is bans plastic from publicly owned spaces, but that still achieves the goal which is to reduce trash and litter.
 “It’s one of those areas that as a city we strive to lead in, so other governments can follow,” explains Orlando Mayor, Buddy Dyer.

 Make a Difference

 At Factory Direct Promos we are serious about sustainability.
 As a business based in Florida, we are thrilled to see local governments taking action to protect our natural resources.
 Plastic is bad for the planet.
 Plastic litter is an eyesore that also poses a serious risk to the vast array of animals that live throughout our great state.
 Your business can do your part and go green by customizing reusable shopping bags.
 This is a great way to help your customers use less plastic and help the planet while also promoting your brand.
-Learn more green news and stay updated on eco specials and other events by signing up for our newsletter.Tagged
+Learn more green news and stay updated on eco specials and other events by signing up for our newsletter located on the right side of this page.Tagged